Cost of Hiring an Employee: 15 Areas To Consider

 Even if you use a free job board to post your new position, you may need to spend some money to sponsor the job and attract more candidates.
 Doing this will put your job post at the top of search results, increasing your potential applicant pool.

 Besides job board costs, you may also want to market your job online.
-For instance, you can place a Facebook ad to attract candidates interested in your industry or who have experience in your line of work.
-This can be a great way to get your job in front of passive candidates, but it will cost additional money.
+For instance, you can place your ad on LinkedIn to attract candidates interested in your industry or who have experience in your line of work.
+This can be a great way to get your job in front of passive candidates, but it may cost additional money.

-Tip: If you don’t already have a branded small business website to appeal to job seekers (along with customers, partners, and others), here’s your chance.
+Tip: Consider a branded small business website to appeal to job seekers.
 Applicants use your online presence to determine your company culture and whether they want to work for you.
-This will add to your marketing costs, from less than $100 for a simple logo and free website to thousands for more detailed branding and website construction.
+Read our how to make a small business website guide for more information.

 3. Employee Referral Bonus